Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-480/Milestone_4.md

 sudo snap install powershell --classic
 ```

-Ensuring that I can access powershell with ‘pwsh’ and that my versioning is correct with ‘Write-Host $PSVersionTable’:
+Ensuring that I can access powershell with `pwsh` and that my versioning is correct with `Write-Host $PSVersionTable`:

 ![image055](https://user-images.githubusercontent.com/71083461/216636063-f5491a56-9727-4dfe-afe1-c99c3fb5e833.gif)